VAT on Temu, Shein & the CHF 150 Limit in 2026

 Frequently Asked Questions

-No. The platforms can keep delivering to Switzerland.
-They simply must register with the FTA and show Swiss VAT directly in the shopping cart.
-For you, only the final price changes slightly upward - in return, no follow-up bills at delivery.
+Yes.
+These platforms keep delivering to Switzerland.
+The difference, in place since 2025, is that they register with the ESTV and show Swiss VAT in the basket.
+For you, only the final price moves up a little, and in return there are no follow-up bills on delivery.

 Does the CHF 5 de minimis threshold still apply to non-registered shippers?

 Yes.
-If a foreign shipper stays below CHF 100'000 in Swiss turnover and therefore does not need to register with the FTA, the old rule still applies: where VAT would be less than CHF 5, none is collected (about CHF 65 in goods value at 8.1%).
-From the buyer's perspective, however, it is rarely visible whether a supplier is above or below the threshold.
+A foreign shipper that stays below CHF 100'000 in Swiss turnover does not have to register, so the old rule holds: no VAT is collected where the amount would be under CHF 5 (about CHF 65 in goods value at 8.1%).
+From the buyer's side it is rarely obvious which side of the threshold a seller sits on.

-How does this differ from the CHF 150 traveller allowance?
+How is the platform rule different from the CHF 150 traveller allowance?

-These are two separate rules.
-The CHF 150 limit applies to travellers who personally carry goods across the Swiss border.
-The new 2026 platform rules apply to online orders from foreign retailers.
-The two topics are often confused in media coverage.
+They are two unrelated rules.
+The CHF 150 limit is for travellers carrying goods across the border in person.
+The platform VAT is for online orders shipped from foreign sellers.
+The two are constantly mixed up in the press.

 What happens if a platform ignores the registration obligation?

-The FTA can impose an import ban.
-Parcels from that platform are then stopped at the Swiss border and either returned to the sender or destroyed.
-As a buyer, you would have paid without receiving the goods.
-A risk worth factoring in with unknown platforms.
+The ESTV can order an import ban, which the BAZG enforces.
+Parcels from that seller are stopped at the border and can be returned or destroyed.
+You may have paid without ever receiving the goods, so it pays to be cautious with unknown shops.

-How do I verify a platform charges VAT correctly?
+How do I check a platform is charging VAT correctly?

-In the shopping cart, look for an explicit "incl.
+In the basket, look for an explicit "incl.
 Swiss VAT 8.1%" line or a separate VAT entry.
-Compliant registered platforms display this transparently from 2026.
-If a major platform is missing this disclosure, the order may get stuck at the Swiss border.
+A compliant registered platform shows this clearly.
+If a large platform is missing it, the order may get held up at the Swiss border.

-- For personal shopping abroad, keep using the QuickZoll app
+- For shopping trips abroad, declare with the QuickZoll app

-- Compare Swiss alternatives - with VAT alignment, the gap is often smaller than expected
+- Compare Swiss options; with VAT now aligned, the gap is often smaller than you would expect

 More interesting articles